lerwine/SetupAndConfig/SDLC.md

 1. **New Branch**
    - Create a new branch from the preceding repository version tag.
-   - A good practice for the branch naming is to start with the letter 'D', followed by the the next incremented version number, so it can be easily identified as a development branch as well as what the target version number would be.
+   - A good practice for the branch naming is to start with the letter *'D'*, followed by the the next incremented version number, so it can be easily identified as a development branch as well as what the target version number would be.
 2. **Update**
    - Change version number in ServiceNow application to reflect the new target version number.
    - Perform application modifications.